Incentives & Tax Rates

 Administered through the NC Department of Commerce’s Rural Development Division, the Building Reuse & Restoration Grant provides funding to offset the cost of repairing, renovating and/or expanding an existing building that is either vacant or is currently occupied by the project company.
 Funds are passed through the local government to the building owner as a reimbursement for eligible project costs.
 The local government is required to contribute in cash at least 5% of the grant amount awarded.
 For Tier 3 counties, up to $5,000 per new full-time job created can be awarded.
 Grant funds are capped based on whichever amount is lower: 1) a maximum of $250,000; 2) one-half of the cost of eligible project expenses; or 3) the number of new full-time jobs created multiplied by $5,000 per job.
-The new full-time jobs that the project company commits to creating must be created within 18 months of the grant award and then maintained for a minimum of 6 consecutive months.
+The new full-time jobs that the project company commits to creating must meet wage requirements and be created within 18 months of the grant award and then maintained for a minimum of 6 consecutive months.
 Clawback provisions are applicable if job creation requirements are not met.

 North Carolina offers sales and use tax exemptions for manufacturing machinery and equipment; electricity, fuel and natural gas for manufacturing facilities; and raw materials for manufacturing.
 Inventories owned by manufacturers are exempt from state and local property taxes.